Aptitude Test Day 3: Ghanaians Share Key Measures for Smooth and Stress-Free Completion

 Earlier, YEN.com.gh reported that a group had appealed to Interior Minister Muntaka Mohammed-Mubarak and the authorities to resolve the technical challenges job seekers are experiencing while taking online tests to potentially qualify for security services jobs.

-A large group complained that the hitches are blocking them from advancing to the next stage, with some lamenting they are unable to progress at all.
+A large group complained that the hitches are blocking them from advancing to the next stage, with some lamenting that they are unable to progress at all.

 Source: YEN.com.gh